-Blake, HL & McLeod, S 2019, 'Speech-language pathologists' support for multilingual speakers' English intelligibility and participation informed by the ICF.', Journal of Communication Disorders, vol. 77, pp. 56-70.View/Download from: UTS OPUS or Publisher's site
+Blake, HL & McLeod, S 2019, 'Speech-language pathologists' support for multilingual speakers' English intelligibility and participation informed by the ICF.', Journal of Communication Disorders, vol. 77, pp. 56-70.View/Download from: Publisher's site

 PURPOSE:To use the ICF to classify characteristics and aspirations of multilingual university students and faculty who seek speech-language pathologists' support for intelligibility in English and to identify activities, facilitators, and barriers that impact participation in society.
 METHOD:A retrospective record review was conducted on files of 175 clients attending a university clinic for intelligibility enhancement (accent modification).
 Participants came from 35 countries and spoke 28 different home languages.
 RESULTS:Assessment and intervention for intelligibility enhancement involved consideration of ICF components of Body Functions and Structures (e.g., articulating phonemes, rate, prosody), Environmental Factors (e.g., support), and Personal Factors (e.g., motivation).
 Consonant substitutions and deletions were common, although participants were often unaware of these.
 For example, only 25.6% of participants reported English dental fricatives (/θ/ and /ð/) were difficult to pronounce; however, 94.9% substituted them with other phonemes such as [t] and [d].
 The combination of substitutions/deletions, fast speech rate, low speaking volume, and differences in word stress exacerbated poor intelligibility.
 More time conversing in English was associated with greater confidence and less difficulty communicating in English, although more time knowing English was not.
 Difficult communication situations were reported to be conversing over the phone, talking to strangers, and communicating in English on professional fieldwork placements.
 Participants were motivated to seek intelligibility enhancement for academic, employment, and social reasons.
 CONCLUSIONS:To ensure multilingual speakers are able to participate fully in society, intelligibility enhancement requires a multi-pronged approach where speech and environmental characteristics interweave.

-Blake, HL, Kneebone, LB & McLeod, S 2019, 'The impact of oral English proficiency on humanitarian migrants' experiences of settling in Australia', INTERNATIONAL JOURNAL OF BILINGUAL EDUCATION AND BILINGUALISM, vol. 22, no. 6, pp. 689-705.View/Download from: Publisher's site
+Blake, HL, Bennetts Kneebone, L & McLeod, S 2019, 'The impact of oral English proficiency on humanitarian migrants’ experiences of settling in Australia', International Journal of Bilingual Education and Bilingualism, vol. 22, no. 6, pp. 689-705.View/Download from: Publisher's site

 © 2019, © 2019 Informa UK Limited, trading as Taylor & Francis Group.
 Multilingual speakers’ ability to communicate effectively and intelligibly in the language of their country of residence is crucial to their participation.
 This study explored multilingual speakers’ motivations for improving their intelligibility in English and their perceptions of potential barriers and facilitators to enhancing intelligibility.
 Participants were multilingual students and staff at 14 Australian universities.
 Extended response data from 137 survey responses were combined with seven semi-structured interviews, thematically analyzed using the World Health Organization’s International Classification of Functioning, Disability and Health as a conceptual framework, and coded using NVivo software.
 Three overarching themes were: motivations, barriers, and facilitators.
 Themes that emerged under motivations were meeting their own and others’ expectations and career aspirations.
 Themes that emerged under barriers to intelligibility were lack of self-awareness of reduced English intelligibility, use of ineffective strategies (e.g., fast speech rate to disguise pronunciation difficulties), language differences, lack of opportunity to practise English, participants’ perceptions of others’ negative attitudes to their English skills, and challenging conversational partners.
 Facilitators to intelligibility were emotional support from others, beneficial strategies (e.g., confirming listener understanding), and opportunities to practice.
 The results highlight the importance of supporting multilingual speakers’ efforts to improve their English intelligibility.
 An environment with barriers such as lack of opportunity to practise English may restrict an individuals’ performance and participation, while facilitators such as support from others may increase participation.
 This study will inform the understanding of speech-language pathologists engaged in intelligibility enhancement, as well as SLP...

-Blake, HL & McLeod, S 2018, 'The International Classification of Functioning, Disability and Health: Considering Individuals From a Perspective of Health and Wellness', Perspectives of the ASHA Special Interest Groups, vol. 3, no. 17, pp. 69-69.View/Download from: UTS OPUS or Publisher's site
+Blake, HL & McLeod, S 2018, 'The International Classification of Functioning, Disability and Health: Considering Individuals From a Perspective of Health and Wellness', Perspectives of the ASHA Special Interest Groups, vol. 3, no. 17, pp. 69-69.View/Download from: Publisher's site

-Blake, HL, Mcleod, S, Verdon, S & Fuller, G 2018, 'The relationship between spoken English proficiency and participation in higher education, employment and income from two Australian censuses', INTERNATIONAL JOURNAL OF SPEECH-LANGUAGE PATHOLOGY, vol. 20, no. 2, pp. 202-215.View/Download from: UTS OPUS or Publisher's site
+Blake, HL, Mcleod, S, Verdon, S & Fuller, G 2018, 'The relationship between spoken English proficiency and participation in higher education, employment and income from two Australian censuses', INTERNATIONAL JOURNAL OF SPEECH-LANGUAGE PATHOLOGY, vol. 20, no. 2, pp. 202-215.View/Download from: Publisher's site

 Verdon, S, Blake, HL, Hopf, SC, Pham, B & McLeod, S 2016, 'Cultural and linguistic diversity in speech-language pathology', INTERNATIONAL JOURNAL OF SPEECH-LANGUAGE PATHOLOGY, vol. 18, no. 2, pp. 109-110.View/Download from: Publisher's site